nspyre-org/nspyre/docs/contributing.rst

 * Setting up a working directory

   People save there code everywhere, in their documents folder, on their desktop, in a hidden folder.
-Not having a system to managing code is BAD.
-That's why git exists after all.
-Similarly, you want your code to be in a unified location on your local machine.
-Where it isn't in a place that someone will easily tamper with it, but in a location that is still easily accessible if you know where it is.
+Not having a system to managing code is *BAD*; that's why git exists after all.
+Similarly, you want your code to be in a unified location on your local machine -- not in a place that someone will easily tamper with it, while still being in an easily accessible location if you know where it is.

   .. important::